American Advisors Group

 American Advisors Group (AAG) is an American reverse mortgage lender.
-It provides government-insured Home Equity Conversion Mortgage (HECM) loans and has 81 geographical areas approved for business by HUD.
+AAG specializes in Home Equity Conversion Mortgage (HECM) loans and has 81 geographical areas approved for business by United States Department of Housing and Urban Development.

 History

-The group was founded in 2004 by Reza Jahangiri, president and chief executive officer.
+The American Advisors Group was founded in 2004 by Reza Jahangiri, president and chief executive officer.

-In June 2009 the company received a capital-infusion commitment from private-equity firm JAM Equity Partners of El Segundo, California, an investment said to give AAG "the resources needed to compete on a national level with a celebrity spokesperson and [to] build a recognizable brand."
+In June 2009, the company received a capital-infusion commitment from private-equity firm JAM Equity Partners of El Segundo, California, an investment said to give AAG "the resources needed to compete on a national level with a celebrity spokesperson and [to] build a recognizable brand."
 At the same time, the company announced "a new management team" from Liberty Reverse Mortgage/Genworth and the Senior Lending Network.
 Jahangiri told Reverse Mortgage Daily that the company would be "sticking with retail" rather than moving to other aspects of the business.